-The eBook version (this one you're reading) is slightly different from the physical version (that one you're not reading).
-It's not much; empty pages (including the left sides of the fake intro) have been removed since they don't make structural sense on an electronic reader, some text has been changed to not reference the dimensions of a physical book, and the two-page spread of Alex attacking Stephanie in the hidden lab should be a single double-wide page, which I really hope looks right on your reader (otherwise it'd be split in half).
+Regarding the eBook (well, okay, PDF) conversion, there's a few other changes that seem logical for something digital.
+Empty physical pages (including the left sides of the fake intro) have been removed since they don't make structural sense on an electronic reader, some text has been changed to not reference the dimensions of a physical book, and the two-page spread of Alex attacking Stephanie in the hidden lab should be a single double-wide page, which I really hope looks right on your reader (otherwise it'd be split in half).
 Little things like that.
-In fact, I probably missed a few spots I should've been paying better attention to.
+In fact, I probably missed a few spots where I should've been paying better attention, even after doing this twice.

 In addition, the sketchbook sketches included were added with the intent that they would be printed on physical media where the natural scratchiness of the scans from sketchbook paper wouldn't be quite so apparent.
-Unfortunately, that doesn't quite hold true when you're viewing this on something that can, for most intents and purposes, give you a "perfect" white background.
-There's not much I can do about that, I'm afraid.
+Unfortunately, that doesn't hold true when you're viewing this on something that can give you a "perfect" white background.
 They were still scanned at 300dpi regardless, so it's not like we're dealing with the low-res stuff from the first chapter and all.
+Oh, and if you're keeping track, the page numbers still line up with the first print edition.
+There's extra pages now, given this addendum, but the numbering still starts at the real introduction (with lowercase Roman numerals; traditional numbering starts with the actual comic content).